-• Every NNU should have a research strategy which includes developing the role of all perinatal staff in promoting, supporting and delivering research.
-All NNUs should be able to give families the opportunity to participate in research.
+- Every NNU should have a research strategy which includes developing the role of all perinatal staff in promoting, supporting and delivering research. - All NNUs should be able to inform families about ongoing studies and give them the opportunity to participate in research. - Staffing support for neonatal research should be additional to the clinical requirement of the service.